Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

 > [Info] The following procedure describes exemplary how to upload an image to Cloudinary.
 The procedure is largely identical to upload a video to CLoudinary.
 The differences are explicitly specified at the appropriate place.

 1. Click the product in the product list to which you want to add an image and upload it to Cloudinary at the same time.
-  The *Edit Product* view is displayed.
+  The *Edit product* view is displayed.

   ![Edit product](/Assets/Screenshots/PIM/Products/List/EditProduct.png "[Edit product]")